Thermodynamic Basis of Sugar-Dependent Polymer Stabilization: Informing Biologic Formulation Design: Methods

 Consistent with the solvation theory approaches, \cite{pratt_theory_1977, lum_hydrophobicity_1999, wolde_hydrophobic_2002, pratt_hydrophobic_2002, huang_hydrophobic_2002,chandler_interfaces_2005, garde_temperature_1999, ben-amotz_water-mediated_2016, arsiccio2023thermodynamic, schellman2003protein} $\Delta G_{solv}$ can be conceptually decomposed into two steps: (1) the reversible work required to create a polymer-sized cavity in the solvent, and (2) the energy contributions arising from "turning on" polymer-solvent interactions upon solvation.
 This relationship was expressed by Arsiccio et al.\cite{arsiccio2023thermodynamic} as:

 where:

 Here, $\Delta G_{ex}$ represents the free energy associated with creating a cavity in the solvent (also known as the excluded volume contribution), and $\Delta G_{si}$ represents the contribution from polymer-solvent interactions (also known as the soft-interaction contribution).
+The cavity formation step primarily reflects the energetic cost of disrupting solvent–solvent interactions and increasing the solvent surface area around the polymer.
+The small PV-work associated with the change in system volume is included implicitly, but it is negligible at ambient pressure, making the interfacial (surface-tension) contribution dominant.

-The sum of enthalpic components, $\Delta H_{ex}$ + $\Delta H_{si}$, can be approximated as the polymer-solvent interaction energies under the assumption that pressure-volume (PV) work is negligible.
+The total enthalpic contribution ($\Delta H_{ex}$ + $\Delta H_{si}$) can therefore be approximated as the polymer–solvent interaction energy, assuming negligible PV-work:

 where $\Delta E_{pw}$ and $\Delta E_{ps}$ represent the changes in ensemble-averaged interaction energies between the folded and unfolded states of the polymer.
 Specifically, $\Delta E_{pw}$ corresponds to the polymer-water interaction energy, while $\Delta E_{ps}$ corresponds to the polymer-sugar interaction energy.
 Eq. \ref{eqn:decompC} can be rewritten as: